- (50g) Broth (Soup) Mix

 Time Saver Tips

-Soup can be prepared in advance and heated when required.
+Soup can be prepared in advance and kept in the fridge to be used within 24 hours.
+Or you can pop it in the freezer for later.
 Look for a quick cook broth mix to avoid soaking overnight.

 Cost Saver Tips

 You could swap the vegetable stock cube for reduced salt stock granules if that’s what you have in – just check the label for the amount you’ll need for 1 litre of water.
 Why not try batch cooking this soup?
-You could even freeze some so it’s ready for an easy meal any time – just cool it before putting it in the freezer.
+You could even freeze some so it’s ready for an easy meal any time – just cool it before putting it in the freezer and make sure it's steaming hot when you reheat it.
 You can use any vegetables in this, for example celery or potatoes – look for whatever’s on offer or available in the fridge to pop in the pot.
+If you don't have a grater you can chop the turnip and carrot into small cubes instead.
 If you don’t have broth mix, you could always use up any dried lentils, pearl barley or split peas you have at the back of your cupboard.

 Tips for Kids